 Notes on the Geography of The West Bank: Hebron 3: the Old City's Rehabilitation

-Goaded by Israeli construction in the Old City and fearful that Palestinians would gradually be displaced, the Palestinian Authority with Saudi funding embarked on an immense program of reconstruction in the old city.
-The work has won a major award from the Aga Khan Foundation, and it's not hard to see why.
+Goaded by Israeli construction in the Old City and fearful that Palestinians would gradually be evicted, the Palestinian Authority with Saudi funding embarked on an immense program of reconstruction in the old city.
+The work won a major award from the Aga Khan Foundation, and it's easy to see why.

 The easy part is fixing the public spaces, like this sign for milk-market street.

 Here, on a Saturday morning when things are quiet, a crew was about to resurface the qusseba with stone paving.
 Goodbye, asphalt.

 The heavy work was in fixing up the compound houses so people would once again want to live in them.

 This is one of the many alleys off the qusseba that were remortared, plastered, painted, and fitted with electric lighting.

 The irregular design is typical of Hebron and perhaps more interesting than the heavily Europeanized designs found in Bethlehem.

-An elegant opening for someone to chat with someone in the courtyard below.
+An opening for someone to chat with someone in the courtyard below.

 This restored hallway, massive as a Crusader fortress, serves several compound houses.